-Antibiotic resistance is increasing day by day over the world and this will cause a dramatic danger to the human civilization.
+Antibiotic alternatives may be the solution to the antibiotic resistance problem.
+Antibiotic resistance is increasing day by day over the world and this will cause a dramatic danger to human civilization.
 It is now suspected that millions of people will die due to the increasing antibiotic resistance by 2050.
 Therefore, this increased resistance emphasizes the researchers to find new antimicrobial agents for combating microbial diseases.
 This article describes 15 antibiotic alternatives some of which may have strong antimicrobial effectiveness against microbial infection.

 Immunomodulators provide strong effectiveness against microbial disease by inducing and enhancing an immune response.
 Immunomodulators include vaccines and various pharmaceutical agents among which vaccine is the most important immunomodulator.

 The vaccine is the suspensions of killed microorganisms, living attenuated microorganisms or living fully virulent organisms or fractions of microorganisms that is administered to produce or artificially increase immunity to a particular disease.
 Vaccines include living attenuated vaccine, killed vaccine, viral subunit vaccine, nucleic acid vaccines, and Conjugated vaccine.

 Living attenuated vaccine are the preparation of living but attenuated (weakened) bacteria, viruses or other agents.
 When administered by appropriate route to the human body, they cause subclinical or mild infection and thereby stimulates an immune response against these infections.

 These vaccines provide life-long immunity to the body.
 The example includes Sabin polio vaccine against measles, mumps, and rubella (MMR); BCG against Mycobacterium bovis.